matthewafay/Steam-Army-Men-Series-cnc-ddraw-wrapper-Win11Support/README.md

 ## After Installation

 **First Launch:**
-1. Run the configuration script: `.\Configure-ArmyMen2.ps1`
+1. Run the configuration script: `.\Configure-ArmyMen.ps1`
+2. Select which Army Men game to configure (1 or 2)
-2. Launch Army Men 2 from Steam
+3. Launch the configured game from Steam
-3. If prompted for DirectPlay, click "Install this feature" and restart
+4. If prompted for DirectPlay, click "Install this feature" and restart
-4. Game opens in enhanced 1600x1200 windowed mode
+5. Game opens in enhanced 1600x1200 windowed mode

 **What You Get:**
 - ✅ **Enhanced Graphics** - Sharp upscaling shader for crisp, clean pixels